Foxbud/libcclosure/README.md

 Unless you you plan to modify libcclosure, itself, you'll likely want to use `Release` for `CMAKE_BUILD_TYPE` and `OFF` for `BUILD_TESTING`.

 While thread-safety is one of the primary goals of this library, it also involves non-negligible overhead.
 If you'll be using libcclosure in a single-threaded environment, you can gain a little extra performance by using `OFF` for `BUILD_THREADING` to prevent the inclusion of thread-safety-related system calls.

+Finally, choose a target architecture to build the library for by passing it as `BUILD_ARCH`.
+The supported architectures are `x86` and `x86_64`.

 ### Build